 - 2008 Metal Universe Precious Metal Gems PMG Green Michael Jordan 10/10 #23 BGS 9 sold on 1/19/2021 for $120,100

 2020 has been a challenging year for most, but The Last Dance documentary’s release has helped inflate Jordan’s card prices in recent months.
 Owners and investors are sure to be happy at any rate.

 Average one-day sales for Chicago Bulls items spiked a staggering 5,156% following the first episode.
 At the same time, all sellers and auction houses have noted that Jordan cards are currently flying off the shelves.

 In an interview with MarketWatch, the founder of Steiner Sports Memorabilia acknowledged that Jordan’s cards helped to bring the hobby out of regional markets, as everyone wanted his cards around the world.
 Brandon Steiner said;

 “Let’s be clear here, Michael Jordan, we all should be giving him a check, he lifted sport licensing onto a legitimate level.
 It was practically nothing before he got into the game.”

 Even now, his cards are the gift that keeps on giving, although it’s easy to say with the benefit of hindsight.
-It’s great if you were picking up Jordan memorabilia six months ago, but it’s got to be tough if you sold a card only to see it double in price after roughly 60 days.
+It’s great if you were picking up Jordan memorabilia six months ago, but it’s got to be challenging if you sold a card only to see it double in price after roughly 60 days.

 Options like his PMG cards might have failed to make the list, but they’re further examples of rare options that should be on your radar as they continue to beat records every time a high-grade version is listed.

-However, the prices of MJ cards have been rising steadily since his retirement, so this could just be a bump along the road that happened to speed things up a little.
+However, the prices of MJ cards have been rising steadily since his retirement, so this could be a bump along the road that happened to speed things up a little.

-When it comes to the best ever collectible basketball cards, it’s clear that Jordan has to be considered in the conversation.
+When it comes to the best collectible basketball cards, it’s clear that Jordan has to be considered in the conversation.
 The GOAT player deserves GOAT cards.